The Product Regulation and Liability Review: Japan

 No specific provision for product liability claims

 The Japanese Code of Civil Procedure, Law No. 109 of 1996 (CCP), contains a set of rules for domestic and international jurisdiction applicable to litigation in Japanese courts, but does not include an express provision for product liability claims.
 Under the prevalent view, product liability claims are classified as tort claims for purposes of determining jurisdiction.
-With respect to international jurisdiction over tort claims, the CCP provides that the Japanese court has jurisdiction if the tort took place in Japan, unless the claim involves a wrongful act committed in a foreign country where the resulting damage occurred in Japan and the occurrence of such a result in Japan was ordinarily unforeseeable.34 Jurisdiction over international product liability claims will be determined pursuant to this provision.
-The stream-of-commerce doctrine, discussed in US courts, was not introduced when the CCP was revised to include international jurisdiction provisions in 2011.35
+In respect of international jurisdiction over tort claims, the CCP provides that the Japanese court has jurisdiction if the tort took place in Japan, unless the claim involves a wrongful act committed in a foreign country where the resulting damage occurred in Japan and the occurrence of such a result in Japan was ordinarily unforeseeable.37 Jurisdiction over international product liability claims will be determined pursuant to this provision.
+The stream-of-commerce doctrine, discussed in US courts, was not introduced when the CCP was revised to include international jurisdiction provisions in 2011.38

 The place where the tort took place

 This phrase generally includes both the place where the wrongful act occurred and the place where the result occurred.
 The place of the wrongful act includes the place where the product was manufactured.
 Unless an advertisement on the internet constitutes part of the wrongful act, the advertisement itself does not constitute a basis for the jurisdiction of Japanese courts.
 On some occasions, allowing international jurisdiction at the place where the result of the tort occurred will cause substantial difficulties for the defendants.
-In such circumstances, it is likely that Japanese courts will not exercise international jurisdiction over the defendants, as an exception to the general rule.36
+In those circumstances, it is likely that Japanese courts will not exercise international jurisdiction over the defendants as an exception to the general rule.39

 The CCP has a set of provisions providing procedures for the examination of court-appointed experts.
-Where the issues to be determined by judges are highly specialised and difficult, the court can appoint experts to assist the judges with fact-finding.37 The court may order the expert to provide his or her opinion to the court in writing or orally.
-When an expert provides his or her opinion orally, the court may give both parties an opportunity to examine the expert, for purposes of impeaching an unfavourable opinion or to restore the credibility of a favourable opinion.
+Where the issues to be determined by judges are highly specialised and difficult, the court can appoint experts to assist the judges with fact-finding.40 The court may order the expert to provide his or her opinion to the court in writing or orally.
+When an expert provides his or her opinion orally, the court may give both parties an opportunity to examine the expert for the purposes of impeaching an unfavourable opinion or to restore the credibility of a favourable opinion.

 In Japanese practice, parties to litigation frequently find their own private experts and have them author expert opinions addressed to the court.
 The parties may also request to examine experts before the court.
 Technically, these private experts are classified as 'witnesses' rather than 'experts' under the CCP because they are not appointed by judges.
 However, these private experts also perform an important role.